sSalmaBen/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd prints the exact path of the current directory
+pwd prints the exact path of the current directory ls lists contents